Get notified of page updates

 • 9% of women in the group that interrupted treatment were diagnosed with recurring breast cancer.
 This number was similar to women who did not stop hormone therapy (a different study provided the statistics for the risk of recurrence in women who did not stop hormone therapy).

-• 9 of 59 participants (15%) with an had a recurrence.
+• 9 of 59 participants (15%) with an inherited mutation had a recurrence.

-• 35 of 457 participants (8%) without a known had a cancer recurrence.
+• 35 of 457 participants (8%) without a known inherited mutation had a cancer recurrence.

-• Because the number of people with mutations and the number of cancer recurrences were small, it is unclear whether women with an had a similar or increased possibility of cancer returning.
+• Because the number of people with mutations and the number of cancer recurrences were small, it is unclear whether women with an inherited mutation had a similar or increased possibility of cancer returning.
 Additional research is needed to clarify this.

 This study followed patients for only three years.
 Longer follow-up is needed to understand whether these results are similar when more time has passed since the initial diagnosis.